iotaledger/wasp/clients/apiclient/docs/ContractCallViewRequest.md

 ### NewContractCallViewRequest

-`func NewContractCallViewRequest(arguments JSONDict, chainId string, contractHName string, contractName string, functionHName string, functionName string, ) *ContractCallViewRequest`
+`func NewContractCallViewRequest(arguments JSONDict, contractHName string, contractName string, functionHName string, functionName string, ) *ContractCallViewRequest`

 NewContractCallViewRequest instantiates a new ContractCallViewRequest object This constructor will assign default values to properties that have it defined,